 Deleting a Placeholder

 You can always delete an empty placeholder by using the Delete button.
 There is also another delete option for placeholders in the Momento software.
 By default, every photo added to a Momento project also comes with a placeholder that ‘sits under’ the photo and by default whenever a photo is deleted so is its placeholder.
 But!
 You can choose to change the setting so that when you delete a photo the placeholder is not deleted.
 You can use this function if you love your page design and you want to use it again.
-Just delete the photos, keep the placeholders and save the page as your own Saved Template.
+By default, when you Save A Template, it removes the photos and keeps the placeholders.

 To leave a placeholder behind when deleting a photo, go to the Edit Menu and clear the Always Delete Placeholder check box.
 Deleting the photo but keeping the placeholder will allow you to simply drop a new photo on to the placeholder.
 This can be a great time-saver.